-Renewed process for employment in clinical combination services
+Renewed process for employment in academic-clinical combination services

 Special guidelines for the recruitment process for new appointments for academic-clinical combined positions were developed in 2018 together with Karolinska University Hospital (K).
 The routines in the joint recruitment process have since been implemented.
 A well-functioning collaboration has over the years been built up with Karolinska University Hospital's central recruitment center.

-- KI and K have together created new websites that can be found on each employer's employee portals in order to inform HR at the clinic / department about the routines in the joint recruitment process.
+- KI and K have together developed websites that can be found on each employer's employee web portal in order to inform HR at the clinic / department about the routines in the joint recruitment process.

 - Joint information meetings for clinic/department will be held.

-- Work has also begun on designing information for people who already have an academic-clinical combined position or who are interested in applying.
+- Work has also begun on designing information for people who already have an academic-clinical combined position or who are interested in applying for such a position.

 - KI has prepared new employment agreements for academic-clinical combined positions.

-For a few years now, KI has had an internal incident reporting system for safety, working environment and the environment, where all employees and students can log in and report risk observations and incidents.
+KI has an internal incident reporting system for incidents relating to safety, working environment and the environment, where all employees and students can log in and report risk observations and incidents.
 The protection of anonymity has been strengthened as, in a special module, it is possible to report malpractice, suspicion of misconduct in research, etc. without logging in.
-Since March 2020, incidents regarding personal data and information security can also be reported via a separate channel in connection with the system.
+Since March 2020, incidents regarding personal data in research and information security can be reported via a separate channel connected to with the system.